Perry Como: Hometown honors

 Canonsburg has always been very proud to be the birthplace of Perry Como; the local newspaper of the time, Canonsburg Daily Notes, seems to have been the first to write an article about him.
 Their edition of July 19, 1934, featured a photo and the following: "A young Canonsburg boy threatens to snatch the crown from Bing Crosby's head.
 Perry Como, son of Mr. and Mrs. Pietro Como of 530 Franklin Ave. is said to have one of the grandest baritone voices in the country."
 The borough honored him three times over the course of his life.
 The first of these events took place September 14, 1946, when Third Street, where Perry worked in the barber shop of Steve Fragapane, was renamed "Perry Como Avenue".
 Perry, Roselle, and Como's mother, Lucy, attended the ceremonies and banquet held at the State Armory.

 A second ceremony marking Perry Como Day took place August 24, 1977, but the most ambitious project began in 1997 – a statue of the singer.
 The planned statue had the blessing of Como's wife, Roselle, who died the year before it was unveiled on May 15, 1999.
 As part of the festivities, Como's stool and music stand from The Perry Como Show and the equipment he used at Steve Fragapane's barber shop were donated to the borough.
 Como was not present at the unveiling because of poor health.
 The inscription on the base, "To This Place God Has Brought Me", was a favorite saying of Como's; the musical feature was added in 2002.

 The Como celebration crossed the Atlantic in August 2002.
 Palena, Italy, the birthplace of Como's parents, had a long-standing week-long festival in honor of the singer.
 A smaller version of the statue was taken to Palena by the mayor of Canonsburg, Anthony Colaizzo.
 Perry's son, David, and his wife were also in attendance when the town of Palena renamed a street for Como.
 Dating from these ceremonies, there is a marble plaque on a Palena town wall stating that Pietro and Lucia Como, parents of Perry Como, emigrated from this village to the United States.

 Perry Como never forgot Canonsburg.
 One of the things he did to give a helping hand to his home town was to convince RCA to open a record-pressing plant there.
-Those who needed to raise funds for local projects like Boys' and Girls' Clubs found him always ready to do whatever was needed.
+Those who needed to raise funds for local projects such as Boys' and Girls' Clubs found him always ready to do whatever was needed.

 In 2007, the local McDonald's was rebuilt.
 The building includes memorabilia of Como and another Canonsburg native, Bobby Vinton.
 A children's playground in Canonsburg on Giffin Avenue is also named for Como.
 In downtown Canonsburg, all of the tree grates are marked with information about the records that sold a million copies and the town clock hourly plays one of the hits of Como (141), Vinton (44), or the Four Coins (7), also from Canonsburg.